krakend/krakend-documentation/telemetry/opencensus.md

 Every exporter has its own configuration and it's described in its section.

-By default, **all exporters sample the 100% of the requests received every second**, but this can be changed by specifying more configuration:
+By default, **all exporters use a sample_rate=0**, meaning that they won't report anything, but this can be changed by specifying the de configuration:

 ```json
 {